hughperkins/coriander/README.md

 ### Compared to using SPIR-V
 - OpenCL is a mature standard, supported by a wide variety of GPUs, from a large number of manufacturers (AMD, Intel, NVIDIA, Qualcomm, ...)

+### Downsides
+- you do need CUDA toolkit installed, in order to run clang against the cuda code.
+This does imply you have a CUDA-enabled GPU.
+Obviously if youre trying to build OpenCL, this might not be the case.
+But we can use Amazon EC2 g2.2xlarge instances, in the worst case, then copy the generated OpenCL code onto our target, non-CUDA, device

 ## How it works

 - we use `clang` to build the CUDA code into LLVM IR code